Jason94/coalton/docs/advanced-functional-programming.md

 This is what we would _like_ to write, but it will throw a compile error.
 Remember, the type signature of `write-line` is: `(declare write-line (String -> Terminal Unit))`.
 It returns a `Terminal` monad.
 However, the `do` block in `prompt-and-store-name` is expecting a `StateT (ListName) Terminal` (which is itself a monad, albeit a much more complicated one).
 The error message looks complicated, but it's just telling us that `write-line` is returning one type, but it was expected to return a different type by the caller.

 To fix this, we need to make use of the `lift` function that the `MonadTransformer` typeclass gives us. `lift` turns an operation on the "inner" monad (`Terminal` in this case) into an operation on the whole monad transformer.
-In this caes, it transforms a `Terminal` -> `StateT (List Name) Terminal`, which is what we need.
+Here, it transforms a `Terminal` -> `StateT (List Name) Terminal`, which is what we need.
 So this will compile and work as expected:
 ```lisp
 (coalton-toplevel
   (declare prompt-and-store-name-fixed (StateT (List Name) Terminal Unit))